espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32/index.md

 SDL_DestroySurface(imageSurface)
 ```

-#### Explanation
+#### Explanation of Image Functions

-- SDL_LoadBMP(): Loads a BMP image file from the specified path into an SDL_Surface.
+- `SDL_LoadBMP()`: Loads a BMP image file from the specified path into an SDL_Surface.
-- SDL_CreateTextureFromSurface(): Converts the surface into an SDL_Texture, which is optimized for rendering.
+- `SDL_CreateTextureFromSurface()`: Converts the surface into an SDL_Texture, which is optimized for rendering.
-- SDL_DestroySurface(): Frees the memory associated with the surface since it's no longer needed after creating the texture.
+- `SDL_DestroySurface()`: Frees the memory associated with the surface since it's no longer needed after creating the texture.

 Next, we'll define a rectangle that specifies where and how large the image will appear on the screen.